Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 The Minnesota Star Tribune

-Twenty-eight teams begin competition Thursday in the football state tournament semifinals.
-The winners advance to next week’s Prep Bowl.
-All games are played at U.S. Bank Stadium.
+Twenty-eight teams began competition Thursday in the football state tournament semifinals at U.S. Bank Stadium, and four teams claimed spots in next week’s Prep Bowl.

 Thursday’s schedule: